ljherron8/recipes-analysis/index.md

   frameborder="0"
 ></iframe>

-*Explanation:* Restricting our view to recipes with 1 to 40 steps, we find that most recipes have between 4 and 12 steps.
-This suggests that a “sweet spot” for recipe instructions may exist, potentially influencing user satisfaction.
+*Explanation:* We also found that most recipes have between 4 and 12 steps.
+Like with ingredients, this indicates that recipes are often somewhat complex but not over the top.

 ---